awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 ### Prerequisites<a name="services-smaa-prereqs"></a>
 + A self\-managed Apache Kafka cluster\.
 Lambda supports Apache Kafka version 0\.10\.0\.0 and later\.
-+ A Lambda execution role with permission to access the AWS resources that your self\-managed Kafka cluster uses\.
++ An [execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your self\-managed Kafka cluster uses\.

 ### Adding a self\-managed Kafka cluster \(console\)<a name="services-smaa-trigger"></a>